 Figure 1 organizes harness models into groups based on features.
 All harness models within the same group will include the same features but will vary in sizing options.
-To determine the size of your harness, refer to its product labels.
-An example label (A) is shown below.
+See the image below for reference.
+To determine the size of your harness, refer to the topmost portion of your Label Strap (A).
 Size codes are identified in the "Product Size Codes" legend.